Album review: Dan Baird, Buffalo Nickel (1996)

 NRBQ tars-and-feathers Vancouver, leaves the Cabbage Patch Kids alone

-photo by John Scully ORIGINALLY PUBLISHED IN THE GEORGIA STRAIGHT, FEB.
+john scully photo ORIGINALLY PUBLISHED ON FEB.
 6, 1987 By Steve Newton Not a lot of people showed up for NRBQ's Commodore Ballroom date last Thursday (January 29), but of the 500 or so who did, few went home disappointed.
-In fact, it's fair to say that you'd be hard-pressed to … Continue reading NRBQ tars-and-feathers Vancouver, leaves the Cabbage Patch Kids alone
+In fact, it's fair to say that you'd be hard-pressed to find anyone who's ever … Continue reading NRBQ tars-and-feathers Vancouver, leaves the Cabbage Patch Kids alone

-NRBQ tars and feathers a Cabbage Patch Kid in Vancouver
+NRBQ tars and feathers a Cabbage Patch Kid just for kicks in Vancouver

-ORIGINALLY PUBLISHED IN THE GEORGIA STRAIGHT, JUNE 14, 1985 By Steve Newton "Are you having a good time?" asked Terry Adams.
+ORIGINALLY PUBLISHED ON JUNE 14, 1985 By Steve Newton "Are you having a good time?" asked Terry Adams.
 And the capacity crowd at Club Soda--who obviously were--answered with a resounding 'Yes!".
 "Yes what?!" countered bassist Joey Spampinato.
-And that's the way it was last Thursday--with the New Rhythm & Blues Quartet (NRBQ) … Continue reading NRBQ tars and feathers a Cabbage Patch Kid in Vancouver
+And that's the way it was last Thursday--with the New Rhythm & Blues Quartet (NRBQ) making fun of … Continue reading NRBQ tars and feathers a Cabbage Patch Kid just for kicks in Vancouver

 Wacky NRBQ celebrates the phenomenon of the tap-dancing bats

-ORIGINALLY PUBLISHED IN THE GEORGIA STRAIGHT, FEB.
+ORIGINALLY PUBLISHED ON FEB.
 24, 2000 By Steve Newton If there were such a thing as the Illustrated Dictionary of Pop-Rock, you could probably look up the word whimsical and see a picture of Toronto’s clown princes of pop, the Barenaked Ladies.
 Or maybe not.
-Nowadays that spot may be filled by … Continue reading Wacky NRBQ celebrates the phenomenon of the tap-dancing bats
+Nowadays that spot may be filled by NRBQ, who—with new … Continue reading Wacky NRBQ celebrates the phenomenon of the tap-dancing bats

 Robbie Fulks tears a strip off the Nashville scene on Let’s Kill Saturday Night